mattvenn/piffin/reaction_timer/lesson-2.md

 Explain that the students should follow the diagram in their handout to build a simple LED circuit.
 For now, the Raspberry Pi is just powering the LED using its internal power supply.
 We are unable to switch the LED on and off with this circuit.

+It doesn't matter what colour wires students use.

-While the students start building the circuit, look around the room to check that the Pis have all booted to the login screen.
+While the students start building the circuit, look around the room to check that the Pis have all booted to the desktop.
 If not then turn off the power, and replace the SD card with one you know works.

 ### Extension activity